Building View

 Is There A Limitation On The Amount Of Damages That Can Be Recovered?

-Some states limit the amount of money award in a wrongful death case.
+Some states limit the amount of money awarded in a wrongful death case.
 In Massachusetts, there is a $500,000 cap on all non-economic damages in medical malpractice cases.
 This means that any wrongful death case related to medical malpractice will have the same $500,000 cap.
 This includes damages such as:

 • Pain and suffering